-- (a) General rule.-In the case of a nonresident alien individual who is not a resident of a contiguous country, the normal tax shall be 5 per centum of the amount of the net income in excess of the credits against net income allowed to such individual. - (b) Aliens resident in contiguous countries.-In the case of an alien individual resident in a contiguous country, the normal tax shall be an amount equal to the sum of the following: - (1) 11⁄2 per centum of the amount by which the part of the net income attributable to wages, salaries, professional fees, or other amounts received as compensation for personal services actually performed in the United States, exceeds the personal exemption and credit for dependents; but the amount taxable at such 11⁄2 per centum rate shall not exceed \$4,000; - (2) 3 per centum of the amount by which such part of the net income exceeds the sum of (A) the personal exemption and credit for dependents, plus (B) \$4,000; but the amount taxable at such 3 per centum rate shall not exceed \$4,000; and
+(a) General rule.-In the case of a nonresident allen individual who is not a resident of a contiguous country, the normal tax shall be 8 per centum of the amount of the net income in excess of the credits against net income allowed to such individual.

-- (3) 5 per centum of the amount of the net income in excess of the sum of (A) the amount taxed under paragraphs (1) and (2) of this subsection plus (B) the total credits against net income allowed to such individual. - (c) In lieu of normal tax under section 11.-The tax imposed by this section shall be in lieu of the normal tax imposed by section 11.
+- (b) Aliens resident in contiguous countries.-In the case of an alien individual resident in a contiguous country, the normal tax shall be an amount equal to the sum of the following: - (1) 4 per centum of the amount by which the part of the net income attributable to wages, salaries, professional fees, or other amounts received as compensation for personal services actually performed in the United States, exceeds the personal exemption and credit for dependents; but the amount taxable at such 4 per centum rate shall not exceed \$4.000; and - (2) 8 per centum of the amount of the net income in excess of the sum of (A) the amount taxed under paragraph (1) of this subsection plus (B) the total credits against net income allowed to such individual. - (c) In lieu of normal tax under section 11,-The tax imposed by this section shall be in lieu of the normal tax imposed by section 11.

 ART.
 1021.
-Normal tax in the case of nonresident alien individuals.-In the case of nonresident alien individuals, residents of countries other than Canada and Mexico, the normal tax is 5 per cent of the net income in excess of the credits provided in sections 25 and 214, there being no reduction in the rate upon any part of the net income subject to tax.
-In the case of nonresident alien individuals, residents of Canada or Mexico, the normal tax is (1) 11⁄2 per cent of that part of the net income attributable to compensation for personal services actually performed in the United States in excess of the personal exemption and credit for dependents, but not in excess of \$4,000; (2) 3 per cent of the amount by which such part of the net income exceeds the sum of (a) the personal exemption and credit for dependents plus (b) \$4,000, but the amount taxable at 3 per cent shall not exceed \$4,000; (3) 5 per cent of the amount of the net income in excess of the amounts taxed at 11/2 per cent and 3 per cent plus the total credits provided in sections 25 and 214.
+Normal tax in the case of nonresident alien individuals.- In the case of nonresident alien individuals, residents of countries other than Canada and Mexico, the normal tax is 8 per cent of the net income in excess of the credits provided in sections 25 and 214, there being no reduction in the rate upon any part of the net income subject to tax.
+In the case of nonresident alien individuals, residents of Canada or Mexico, the normal tax is (1) 4 per cent of that part of the net income attributable to compensation for personal services actually performed in the United States in excess of the personal exemption and credit for dependents, but not in excess of \$4,000, and (2) 8 per cent of the amount of the net income in excess of the amount taxed at 4 per cent plus the total credits provided in sections 25 and 214.